 If you do have a Will and you know it is up to date, all you need to do is contact your solicitor and add a ‘codicil’ adding Lavell’s Wetland Trust to receive a specific gift of any amount you choose.
 You can make a gift on either a first, or second passing, or even both.
 Please be sure to add our charity number (1176960) so that LWT is guaranteed to benefit.

-You can of course find a local solicitor, visit the Law Society website at http://solicitors.lawsociety.org.uk/ Solicitor prices are highly variable.
+LWT must remain impartial, so you can of course find a local solicitor, visit the Law Society website at http://solicitors.lawsociety.org.uk/ Solicitor prices are highly variable.

 The Money Advice Service is another good source for information